 The large blue triangle holds the collective relationship, while the small teal triangles represent the coming together of many people.
 The small yellow triangles represent the individual (rangatahi or young person) who is centred within this huge collective.

 Building global connections within local community

-Through learning languages, young people develop the ability to think in new ways, ask different kinds of questions,and gain a deeper understanding of the local and global communities in which they live.
+Learning languages enables young people to understand the role that language plays in shaping our world.
+It also encourages learners to experience the integral relationship between language, culture and identity.
+Through learning languages, young people develop the ability to think in new ways, ask different kinds of questions and gain a deeper understanding of the local and global communities in which they live.

 Building global connections beyond Aotearoa